aimms/how-to/Articles/329/329-more-logging.rst

 This article provides a sample ``LoggerConfig.xml`` that is a template in creating this information.
 This file configures how much output several loggers provide during an AIMMS session.
-This template can be downloaded :download:` and extracted from this LoggerConfig.zip file <LoggerConfig.zip>`

 The :download:`a zip file containing a logger config template can be downloaded here <LoggerConfig.zip>`.
 This zip file contains the ``LoggerConfig.xml`` file.